Emergency:

 Kidney disease damages the kidneys and affects their functioning.
 As a result, the kidneys find it difficult to filter the waste.
 This leads to a build-up of uric acid in the blood.
 Though not all kidney diseases cause elevated uric acid levels.
 Chronic kidney disease, in particular, can reduce the kidney's ability to excrete uric acid.

-Uric Acid Levels in Males And Females And How They Are Determined
+Uric Acid Levels in Males and Females and How They are Determined

 Uric acid levels vary based on weight, height, gender, blood pressure, renal function, health history and alcohol consumption.